 You can pick your primary keyword based on your blog audience persona and the topics they would be most interested in.
-When choosing your primary keyword, make sure to check for the search volume and competition with an SEO tool like Google Keywords Planner.
+When choosing your primary keyword, make sure to check for the search volume and competition with Narrato’s AI keyword generator and Google Keywords Planner.

 As for the secondary keywords, Narrato’s SEO content brief generator can be a nifty tool.
 When you input your primary keyword, a complete SEO brief is generated in a matter of seconds.
 It gives you a list of keywords, competitor links, questions to include along with the target word count, and more.
 You can even add to the keyword list, and track the keyword count as you optimize your content on Narrato’s powerful content editor.

 Make sure to check the keyword difficulty level before you compile your final list of keywords.
 High-difficulty keywords generally have more competition.
 And the higher the difficulty level of the keyword, the more tricky it is to rank for.
 It is a good idea to specifically look for keywords with low competition and decent traffic volume.
 There are plenty of tools of SEO tools like Ahrefs, Moz, Semrush (and more) that can be used to check for keyword difficulty.

 d.
 Long-tail keywords FTW

 Users with a targeted search intent are usually further along in the sales cycle.
 To attract these users with your blog content, it’s a good idea to use some quality long-tail keywords.
 Long-tail keywords are nothing but keywords containing 3–4 phrases that are very specific to your blog topic.
 And since they usually have low competition, ranking your content for these keywords is easier.